Whitehorse RCMP riot squad deployed to Save-On-Foods opening to quell artisanal bread-related violence - The Beaverton

 Witnesses describe the incident as “a scene from upper-middle class hell’ as more than 200 crazed shoppers all reached for what many of them believed to be the very last loaf of a crusty baguette.

-“After 20 years on the force, I’ve never seen so much biting, scratching, pulling, and punching for bread that is $2 cheaper down the street,” explained RCMP Sgt.
+“After 20 years on the force, I’ve never seen so much biting, scratching, hair pulling, and punching for bread that is $2 cheaper down the street,” explained RCMP Sgt.
 Laura Marco shaking her head while standing among the debris of bread crumbs and wrappers.

 Soccer moms and retired civil servants took turns tackling and beating one another to get expensive-looking staple product, which is also available almost everywhere else at a much cheaper price.